wbamberg/idl-reference/docs/nsIURILoader.md

 Note to self: we may want to optimize things a bit more by requiring
 the content types the registered content listener cares about.

-@param aContentListener
-       The listener to register.
-This listener must implement
-       nsISupportsWeakReference.

 @see the nsIURILoader class description